stac-extensions/file/README.md

 ### Local Path

-An asset is referenced with a simple URL that do not give any indication about how the asset file might be organized if downloaded in a file system.
+An asset is referenced with a simple URL that does not give a good indication about how the file might be organized together with the other assets when downloaded and/or extracted to a local filesystem.

-Some software requires that the asset is placed in a specific relative folder or the metadata asset might references relative path to another asset.
+By default, the main purpose is file downloading but the purpose of this field may be refined by other extensions, e.g., an archive extension may indicate the location of the asset in a ZIP or TAR file which at the same time is also the local path to extract the file to.
-The `file:local_path` field indicates a **relative** path from the "download" directory in order for the downloading agent to organize it as expected.
+For example, some software require that the asset is placed in a specific relative folder or the metadata asset might contain references relative to another asset.

-This information is similar to the [`Content-Disposition` header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec19.html#sec19.5.1) in HTTP protocol.
+The `file:local_path` field indicates a **relative** path that can be used by clients for different purposes to organize the files locally.
+For compatibility reasons the name-separator character in paths **must** be `/` and the Windows separator `\` is **not** allowed.

-For instance, [SNAP toolbox](https://step.esa.int/main/) reads the SAFE manifest to open a product that references the different files
+**Example use case:**
-(e.g. image bands) relatively and thus expects to find them in the referenced folder (e.g. IMG_DATA).
+[SNAP toolbox](https://step.esa.int/main/) reads the SAFE manifest to open a product that references the different files (e.g. image bands) relatively and thus expects to find them in the referenced folder (e.g. `IMG_DATA`).

 ## Contributing